HibaAzhari/SynchronizationDemo/README.md

 # SynchronizationDemo

-This is a basic program demonstrating the effect of the race condition in non-synchronized and synchronized programs.
+This is a basic program used to demonstrate the effect of the race condition in non-synchronized and synchronized programs.